Misconceptions about getting pregnant

 Growing up, pop culture and concerned parents might have made you think that getting pregnant was easy.
 Health counselors might have told you that if you looked at a boy the wrong way, you could get pregnant!
 Many of us have spent so long trying not to get pregnant that when we eventually do want to start trying, we’re often surprised that it isn’t as easy as we thought.
 Unfortunately, your body doesn’t always act the way you’d like it to.
-Here are some tips for starting to TTC.
+Here are some tips for starting to trying to conceive (TTC).

 Track Your Cycle + Ovulation